Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Introduction

 Together, these three mechanisms form a cohesive inference-time guidance framework for robust and precise trajectory control while preserving VDM priors.
 Our method is training-free and plug-and-play, enabling broad applicability across tasks without model retraining.
 It is also model-agnostic and readily adapts to backbones such as Wan 2.1 \citep{Wan21} and SVD \citep{SVD}.
 Comprehensive experiments on multiple tasks and benchmarks confirm that our approach achieves state-of-the-art (SOTA) results, improving trajectory adherence, geometric consistency, and perceptual quality over leading baselines.
-Our main contributions are: \begin{itemize} \item A novel, training-free paradigm for leveraging VDM priors in spatial intelligence tasks, enabling precise and stable 3D/4D trajectory control without retraining or fine-tuning. \item A synergistic inference-time guidance framework integrating \textbf{I}ntra-Step \textbf{R}ecursive \textbf{R}efinement (IRR) and \textbf{F}low-Gated \textbf{L}atent \textbf{F}usion (FLF), achieving accurate trajectory adherence while disentangling motion from content. \item \textbf{D}ual-Path \textbf{S}elf-Corrective \textbf{G}uidance (DSG), a self-referential correction mechanism that enhances spatial alignment and perceptual fidelity without auxiliary networks or retraining. \item Extensive experiments on diverse datasets and tasks show our approach achieves SOTA controllability and visual quality, even compared to training-intensive pipelines. \end{itemize}
+Our main contributions are: \begin{itemize} \item\textbf{WorldForge}, a novel, training-free paradigm for leveraging VDM priors in spatial intelligence tasks, enabling precise and stable 3D/4D trajectory control without retraining or fine-tuning. \item A synergistic inference-time guidance framework integrating Intra-Step Recursive Refinement (IRR) and Flow-Gated Latent Fusion (FLF), achieving accurate trajectory adherence while decoupling motion from content. \item Dual-Path Self-Corrective Guidance (DSG), a self-referential correction mechanism that enhances spatial alignment and perceptual fidelity without auxiliary networks or retraining. \item Extensive experiments on diverse datasets and tasks show our approach achieves SOTA controllability and visual quality, even compared to training-intensive pipelines. \end{itemize}